 We are morally accountable for our own decisions and actions, nothing else.

-So we are not morally accountable for who or what we are, or for the decisions and actions of others.
-This approach to accountability is challenged by identity politics, which identifies us by group membership and holds us accountable for group action (both present and past).
+So we are not morally accountable for who or what we are, or for the decisions and actions of others (even if we are somehow connected with them).

 Morality applies to all of us, all of the time.